LafeLabs/switchotron/README.md

-# ARDUINO CODE(VERY IN PROGRESS)
+# ARDUINO CODE TO SWITCH BETWEEN THREE RELAY STATES

+BUTTONS ARE 1,2,3 FROM LEFT TO RIGHT, AND ARE RED, GREEN, THEN BLUE LIGHTS.

 ```

 #include <Adafruit_NeoPixel.h>
 #ifdef __AVR__
 #endif

 // Which pin on the Arduino is connected to the NeoPixels?
-#define PIN        6 // On Trinket or Gemma, suggest changing this to 1
+#define PIN        12 // On Trinket or Gemma, suggest changing this to 1

 // How many NeoPixels are attached to the Arduino?
 #define NUMPIXELS 3 // Popular NeoPixel ring size